 "Pieces of eight!" yelled the pigeon on her shoulder, her soft, musical tones a strange substitute for the harsh psittacine sound more usually associated with the phrase.
 Galadriel snorted with laughter.

 The breeze, though gentle, was steady, and the little ship made the most of it, skimming across the black water.
-It was not many hours before Galadriel was dropping anchor off the river mouth - it being too small to serve as a harbour - and rowing ashore in her dinghy, leaving the pigeon to guard the ship.
+It was not many hours before Galadriel was picking her way through the shallows and shifting winds of the winding estuary.
+She dropped anchor in the pool at the head where estuary narrowed to river, and rowed ashore in her dinghy, leaving the pigeon to guard the ship.

 Arriving in Tirion, she found the city in a mood which was a strange mixture of agitated and subdued, with some Elves standing in knots discussing animatedly the news, and others going about their business alone, in sombre silence.
 Suddenly, one in particular, some distance off, caught Galadriel's eye, made conspicuous both by her reddish-brown hair and by her particularly downhearted mien; she noticed Galadriel at the same time, and quickly ducked into an alley.

 Galadriel hurried after her, and soon caught her up; she had halted after the first twist of the alley and was huddled against the wall.
 She leaped like a startled rabbit as Galadriel came into view, and made to run away, but Galadriel called her by name, and she froze, tharn.

 Galadriel took her gently by the shoulders and looked deep into her clouded eyes, searching for the spark of resilient life and toughness that she knew had to be there somewhere under the confusion and fear.